stors/stors.github.io/_pages/cv.md

 Lecturer at Trier University, courses held, among others: *Research project: Tourism in the Ahr valley* (Bachelor, research project in cooperation with the chamber of commerce, Koblenz) and *Introductory seminar: Basics of leisure and tourism geography* (Bachelor)

 **03/2012 - 08/2012:**
-Internship at the tourism strategy consulting agency PROJECT M GmbH in Berlin
+Internship at the tourism strategy consulting agency PROJECT M GmbH in Berlin, Germany

 **03/2008 - 06/2010:**
-Student assistant at the chair of leisure and tourism geography at Trier University (intermittently)
+Student assistant at the chair of leisure and tourism geography at Trier University, Germany (intermittently)

 **04/2007 - 10/2010**
-Student assistant in the department of marketing at Landal GreenParks GmbH in Saarburg (intermittently)
+Student assistant in the department of marketing at Landal GreenParks GmbH in Saarburg, Germany (intermittently)

 ## Education